-Dr. Kay and Nicole Provost, Green Team Alumni and Montclair State University Graduate
+Dr. Kay and Nicole Provost, Green Teams Alumni and Montclair State University Graduate

-Dr. Kay and Michael Coleman, Green Team Project Manager and Montclair State University Master’s Graduate
+Dr. Kay and Michael Coleman, Green Teams Project Manager and Montclair State University Master’s Graduate

 Dr. Kay and Dr. Amy Tuininga, Director of PSEG Institute for Sustainability Studies